THE ARTIST ENTREPRENEUR

 REMOTE MENTORING FROM MORITZ PHILIP RECKE & STEPHANIE PEREIRA

-Moritz Philip Recke (Entrepreneur) spoke to the group about start up culture and the dangers of venture capital, while Stephanie Pereira (Director of Creator Engagement at Kickstarter) introduced approaches to marketing and raising funds.
+Moritz Philip Recke (Entrepreneur) spoke to the group about start-up culture and the dangers of venture capital.
+Stephanie Pereira (Director of Creator Engagement at Kickstarter) introduced approaches to marketing and raising funds.

 JEREMY BAILEY'S PERFORMATIVE SMOKE TEST LAUNCH

-The group presented their work in two group crits to collectively discuss and develop their work and ideas.
+The group presented their work in two group critiques: collective discussion and development of work and ideas.

 SILVIO LORUSSO PRESENTS

-Silvio Lorusso gave a performative introduction to his research into the Entreprecariat: the precarious position of today's worker, justified by the encouragement of entrepreneurship.
+Silvio Lorusso gave a performative introduction to his research into the entreprecariat, mapping the precarious position of today's worker and its legitimation through the concept and discourse of entrepreneurship.